 For any business relationship to work, the value gained for both parties must exceed the cost.
 The calculation for a financial advisor is quite simple: The relationship works for the advisor if the compensation received in return for advice and service is enough to cover costs and a reasonable profit.
 The calculus for clients choosing a personal financial advisor is more nuanced, but broken down to its most basic level would be: Is the value obtained from hiring an advisor greater than what I pay?

 Any investor making this important decision should start with the obvious assumption that an excellent advisor is preferable to an average or typical advisor.
 Unfortunately for most investors, it can be difficult to recognize the differences between a typical and excellent advisor.

 Excellent advisors are not born; they are made through long years of education and experience.
-Unfavorable employment arrangements, lack of experience and judgment, and a need to collect short-term revenue can all be impediments to a young advisor becoming an excellent advisor.
+Unfavorable employment arrangements, conflicts of interest, lack of experience and judgment, and a need to collect short-term revenue can all be impediments to a young advisor becoming an excellent advisor.

 Typical Vs. Excellent Advisors

 |Standard of Care||Suitability Standard: Advisor can choose any investments they deem “suitable”||Fiduciary Standard: Advisor is required to choose investments based on clients’ best interests|